fortran01/ocsp-stapling-demo/README.md

 - HTTP Port: 8080
 - HTTPS Port: 8443

+### HAProxy Server

+- Domain: haproxy-ocsp.rara.dev
+- HTTP Port: 7080
+- HTTPS Port: 7443
+- Stats Page: 8404

 ## Testing OCSP Stapling

-You can test OCSP stapling on either server using:
+You can test OCSP stapling on any server using:

 ### For Nginx